Namespaces

 (4) (since C++26)

-Function templates std::bind_front and std::bind_back generate a forwarding call wrapper for f.
-Calling this wrapper is equivalent to invoking f with its first (for overloads (1,2)) or last (for overloads (3,4)) sizeof...(Args) parameters bound to args.
+Function templates std::bind_front and std::bind_back generate a perfect forwarding call wrapper which allows to invoke the callable target with its (1,2) first or (3,4) last sizeof...(Args) parameters bound to args.

 Contents